Join Us This Sunday

 Links to our interactive newsletter (the NWPC Weekly and worship bulletin), a podcast of the weekly sermon are posted on this site each week.
 Join us this Sunday in worship, if you are unable to attend watch a live stream of our service.

 Northwest Presbyterian Church has an established history of traditional liturgy.
 The music is an integral aspect of worship and fellowship.
-Congregational singing is encouraged and supported by the clergy and the chancel choir under the leadership of Dr. James Kohler (Director of Music Ministries) together with Neil Thompson (organist and accompanist).
+Congregational singing is encouraged and supported by the clergy and the chancel choir under the leadership of Dr. James Kohler (Director of Music Ministries) together with Mauro Ronca (organist and accompanist).

 Individuals with musical talents are encouraged to offer their gifts through song or instrumental participation in worship.
 Special musical offerings are welcomed and coordinated by the Director of Music.